COVID-19 Vaccination Clinics

 We will be running daily 2 hour long clinics throughout the year - depending on vaccine stock available.

 The Pfizer vaccine or AstraZeneca vaccine will be given to a small number of people at high risk, which may include disability and aged care residents and workers, frontline healthcare, quarantine and border workers.
 Pregnant women or people with severe allergies should not receive this vaccine.
 A protective effect begins after 12 days but full protection requires a second dose 21-28 days later.
 This vaccine will only be given at designated hospital Hub sites plus in disability and aged care facilities.
 The North Shore hub will be based at Hornsby Hospital.
 We will not be giving this vaccine.

 2. Phase 1b

-In this phase persons are more likely to receive the Astra Zeneca vaccine, which will be given in nominated general practices.
-The eligible people will include: adults aged 70 years and over (ATSI over 55 yrs), other health care workers, younger adults with an underlying medical condition (eligible conditions still to be defined), critical and high risk workers (eg police, fire, defence workers).
+In this phase persons are likely to receive the Astra Zeneca vaccine.
+The eligible people will include: adults aged 70 years and over (ATSI over 55 yrs), other health care workers, younger adults with an underlying medical condition (see table below for eligible medical conditions), critical and high risk workers (eg police, fire, defence workers).